Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs

 \section{Conclusions}

-As differential privacy has become the de facto standard for privacy protection, achieving differential privacy becomes imperative for networked games due to the competitive relations among players.
-However, existing differential-privacy solutions for NE seeking have to trade convergence accuracy for differential privacy.
-This paper has introduced a fully distributed NE seeking approach that can ensure both accurate convergence and rigorous $\epsilon$-differential privacy with bounded cumulative privacy budget, even when the number of iterations tends to infinity.
-The simultaneous achievement of both goals is in sharp contrast to existing differential-privacy solutions for aggregative games that trade convergence accuracy for privacy, and to the best of our knowledge, has not been achieved before for general networked Nash games.
-The approach is applicable to general directed graphs that are not necessarily balanced, and it does not require players to know any global structure knowledge of the communication network.
-Numerical comparison results confirm that in the presence of differential-privacy noise, the proposed approach has a better accuracy than existing counterparts, while maintaining a comparable convergence speed.
+This paper has introduced a distributed NE seeking approach that can ensure both { provable} convergence and rigorous $\epsilon$-DP, even when the number of iterations tends to infinity.
+The simultaneous achievement of both goals is in sharp contrast to existing DP solutions for aggregative games that trade provable convergence for privacy, and to our knowledge, has not been achieved before for general networked Nash games.
+The approach is applicable to general directed graphs.
+Numerical results confirm effectiveness of the proposed approach.